MC’s PLOTXY - A scientific plotting and post-processing program

 Functions are defined by clicking on a cell in the “f” column of the File list table in the Data selection window.
 A small window will appear prompting you to introduce the string defining your function.
 It will have the following aspect:

-Note that the check-box named “cross-interpolate curves between files” in the current version will always remain unchecked.
+Note that the checkbox named “cross-interpolate curves between files” in the current version will always remain unchecked.
 In the current version of the program, that disabled checkbox has been introduced to remind the user that no cross-interpolation will be done.
-This means that the program assumes that in case of function plots involving variables from different files, the program assumers that all the samples refer to the same time instants.
-Necessary (but not sufficient) for this is that the numbers of points are exactly the same for all the files involved in the same function plots.
+This means that the program assumes that in case of function of variables involving variables from different files, the program assumers that all the samples refer to the same time instants.
+Necessary (but not sufficient) for this is that the numbers of points are exactly the same for all the files involved in the same function of variables.

 The allowed operators between variables are the following ones: +, -, *, /.
 As usual, * and / take precedence over + and -.
-Obviously division requires care, since there might be division by zero.
-If division by zero is detected a dialog box will be issued and computation of the function plot will be stopped.
+Obviously, division requires care, since there might be division by zero.
+If division by zero is detected a dialog box will be issued and computation of the function of variable will be stopped.

 Valid strings for instance are: “v9-v10”, “2*v1-v2/5”, “V1+1e3*v2”, 1e-3*v1”, “f1v1+f2v2+f1v3”, “v1-(v2+v3)”, “10*v9+20”, “int(v2+v3)”,.
 The latter example requests the integral between t=0 and the generic time t of v2+v3.